 Reduce the number of styles and scripts you push to the visitor.

 For WordPress users: use a great free theme from the WordPress.org repository; they’re forced to play by the rules.
-Extravagant “can-do-it-all” themes also do things you don’t want them to do and are often badly optimized, which add greatly to load time and incompatibilities.
-Alternatively, use a theme from StudioPress or WooThemes; these companies have put great effort into optimizing their themes.
+Extravagant “can-do-it-all” themes also do things you don’t want them to do and are often under-optimized, which add significantly to load time and incompatibilities.
+Alternatively, use a theme from StudioPress or WooThemes; these companies have put considerable effort into optimizing their themes.

 Stop the click-bait